 Now, Denver-based mPath is using its sensor to help bring market research insights to companies to help improve their product offerings.
 The device is designed to pinpoint subconscious responses to different stimulants, like if a consumer gets excited about a certain product or is bored by a performance.

-“Right now, companies struggle to understand their customers’ emotional needs or wants,” said CEO Elliot Hedman in a press release.
+“Right now, companies struggle to understand their customers’ emotional needs or wants,” said CEO Elliot Hedman in a

 So far, the company has worked with brands like The LEGO Company, Best Buy, Google, The Blue Man Group, Lowe’s and Hasbro, as well as government organizations, film companies and hospitals.
 Now, mPath is launching a project with the Boys and Girls Clubs in Denver to encourage reading.